Christl Cranz: Biography

 At the 1941 World Championships in Cortina d'Ampezzo, Cranz won two additional titles and then retired.
-Taking place during World War II with only Germany-friendly athletes, the championship was not acknowledged by the International Ski Federation.
-After her active career, Cranz publicly donated her skis and equipment, meticulously exploited by the NS-propaganda, for the "Winterhilfswerk" to support the Nazi-German troops and aggression against the Soviet Union.
+Taking place during World War II with only Germany-friendly athletes, the championship was deemed unofficial by the post-war International Ski Federation.
+After her active career, Cranz publicly donated her skis and equipment, meticulously exploited by the Nazi propaganda, for the "Winterhilfswerk" to support the German troops fighting on the Eastern Front.

 In 1943, Cranz married Adolf Borchers.
-After the end of the war she was arrested because of her collaboration with the Nazis and was forced to do farmwork for eleven months.
+After the end of the war, she was arrested because of her collaboration with the Nazis and was forced to do farmwork for eleven months.
 Cranz fled into the American Occupation Zone in 1947.
-Later she founded a skiing school with her husband, which she led until 1987.
+Later, she founded a skiing school with her husband, which she led until 1987.
 Cranz was inducted into the Hall of Fame of International Women's Sports in New York.